romainmartinez/motion/docs/overview.md

 [NumPy](https:numpy.org) is the fundamental package for multi-dimensional computing with Python.
 While NumPy provides an efficient data structure and an intuitive interface, biomechanical datasets are usually more than just raw numbers and have labels which encode how the array values map to different dimensions such as axes, degrees of freedom, channels or time frames.

-Pyomeca is build upon and extend the core strengths of [xarray](http://xarray.pydata.org/en/stable/index.html), which keeps tracks of labels and provides a powerful and concise interface which makes it easy to:
+Pyomeca is built upon and extend the core strengths of [xarray](http://xarray.pydata.org/en/stable/index.html), which keeps tracks of labels and provides a powerful and concise interface which makes it easy to:

 -   Apply any operations over dimensions by name (`array.sum(dim="time")`) instead of arbitrary axis (`array.sum(axis=2)`).
 -   Select values by labels (`array.sel(axis="x")` or `emg.sel(channel="biceps")`)